 Upon graduating from the course are you will be able to display a rich portfolio of work that will showcase your skills.
 Core aspects of your graduate work will be visualisation, digital modelling and a solid foundation in game design and documentation.
 These skills and others developed on the course are those most commonly identified by the games development industry as key talents in modern Games Designers.

-Graduates of the course have recently gained successful employment in the following internationally recognised game development companies: Warner Brothers, Ninja Theory, Rare, Blitz, Naughty Dog, Riot Games, Playdemic and several more.
-Students are encouraged to create their own games design companies, the most recent of which has been the successful founding of White Paper Games, whose game ‘Ether’ has been green-lighted on Steam, the entertainment platform.
+Graduates of the course have recently gained successful employment in the following internationally recognised game development companies: Warner Brothers, Ninja Theory, Rare, Media Molecule,, Naughty Dog, Riot Games, Playdemic and several more.
+Students are encouraged to create their own games design companies, the most recent of which has been the successful founding of White Paper Games, whose game ‘Ether One’ was released on PC & PS4 gaining a meta-critic of 82.

 For a concise summary of the main features of this course, see our course specification.

 For information on possible changes to course information, see our Important Information.

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry: